Tories in turmoil as Boris allies force third by-election in ‘revenge’ attack

 Gove defends Sunak as senior figures hit out at ‘narcissistic’ Johnson exit statement – and warn he faces more sanctions

-Rishi Sunak is facing a third by-election after fresh turmoil engulfed the Tories as another close Boris Johnson ally quit the Commons in an apparent revenge attack aimed at creating “chaos” for the prime minister.
+Rishi Sunak is facing a third by-election amid fresh turmoil for the Tories as another close Boris Johnson ally resigned from the Commons in an apparent revenge attack aimed at creating “chaos” for the prime minister.

 Capping a tumultuous 24 hours, Mr Johnson’s friend Nigel Adams announced on Saturday that he was following the ex-PM and the former culture secretary Nadine Dorries in quitting parliament with “immediate effect”.